rowjelio27/Banano_RPC_Tester/README.md

 ![screeny](https://user-images.githubusercontent.com/52114506/122704146-ebf15d80-d207-11eb-8f8a-db81dca5beab.png)
 # Banano_RPC_Tester

-Uses Nano RPC wrapper on Banano Network!
+Uses .NET Nano RPC wrapper on Banano Network!

+This allows a .net developer to talk to BANANO Blockchain!

 Rowjelio, 6/20/2021
 most of this code is from Jerzy Stanislawski's DOT NANO project.
 He is an awesome guy and deserves 80% of the credit!
 I didnt even change the references of the namespace to make sure he gets most of the kudos here!
 He's a freakin genius!
 I did re compile them as .net framework 4.8 and added a windows form project the github for that is